America's first gay bishop remembers Tutu's generosity and kindness - ExBulletin

 America’s first gay bishop remembers Tutu’s generosity and kindness

-CONCORD, NH (AP) In 2008, when the Right Reverend Gene Robinson of New Hampshire was kicked out of a global Anglican rally because of his sexuality, Desmond Tutu, who died on Sunday, spoke up for him.
+CONCORD, NH In 2008, when the Right Reverend Gene Robinson of New Hampshire was kicked out of a worldwide Anglican rally because of his sexuality, Desmond Tutu, who died on Sunday, came to his defense.

 Gene Robinson is a wonderful human being, and I’m proud to belong to the same church as him, Tutu wrote in the preface to a book Robinson published that year.